superloopnetwork/superloop/README.md

 The next set of features I developed was 'push cfgs'. 'push cfgs' is simplying pushing a template to a device(s).
 You may use regular expression in your query to match multiple nodes.
 This has proven to be very powerful and useful in an organized environment.

 In the below demo, I have made a change to the 'system.jinja2' template for a Juniper device.
-I've added the DNS entry of '4.4.4.4;' I am then using 'superloop push cfgs' to push the template.
-I then use 'superloop host exec' (to be discussed further in this documentation) to view the changes.
+I've added the DNS entry of '4.4.4.4;' Using 'superloop push cfgs' to push the template, I then veryify the changes using 'superloop host exec' (to be discussed further in this documentation) to view the changes.

 ![superloop push_cfgs demo](https://github.com/superloopnetwork/superloop/blob/master/gifs/superloop_push_cfgs_demo.gif)

 Verifying changes have been pushed:

 ![superloop host_exec_after_push_cfgs demo](https://github.com/superloopnetwork/superloop/blob/master/gifs/superloop_host_exec_after_push_cfgs_demo.gif)

+You can see the '4.4.4.4;' entry now exist.

 ## superloop push local